wp-api-libraries/wp-api-libraries.com/README.md

 ## Guidelines

 * Use [WP Remote Request](https://developer.wordpress.org/reference/functions/wp_remote_request/) or similar functions for API calls.
-No using curl directly
+No using curl or other methods directly for calls.